smikitky/vscode-dicom-dump/README.md

 ## Configuration

+- `dicom.alwaysShowMenu` (default = `false`) controls the visibility of the dump menus.
+When set to true, the menus will show up regardless of the file extension.
+When set to false, the menus will show up when the extension of the file is `*.dcm` or `*.dicom`.

 - `dicom.showPrivateTags` (default = `false`) controls the
   visibility of DICOM private tags.
 Set this to `true` to dump everything.
   Note that many private tags have 'UN' (unknown) VR type, which means